 Click the check boxes to select whether to use recorded delay, loss, and/or bandwidth.
 Any parameters not included in the recording are grayed out.
+By default, all available conditions are selected.

 For each path direction, recorded bandwidth can be used to set bandwidth from a port outbound to the WAN, from the WAN inbound to a port, or both.
 The option to use recorded bandwidth from the WAN inbound to a port will be enabled only if the inbound side of the corresponding WAN Access has been enabled.